 If the product is in era 1, then R&D cost is 1.

-Remove the staff token of a player from a staff card, the token is target players choice.
+Remove the staff token of a player from a staff card.

-Exchange your staff token on one staff card with another players staff token.
+Exchange your staff token on one staff card with another players staff token on another.